Lisandra-dev/translation/README.md

 - Translate the file using the english file as a reference
 - Save the file
 - Create a pull request

+The translation use [Weblate](https://weblate.org) to manage the translations.
+You can access the translation project [here](https://hosted.weblate.org/projects/obsidian-github-publisher/).